Did you know that there are plenty of houseplants that don’t need much attention?

 I’m here to let you in on a little secret, not all houseplants need that much attention and are easy to keep alive!

-Because holy cow! a lot of my readers tell me they have issues keeping their houseplants alive and 75% of the time it is do to killing them with kindness, AKA: overwatering.
+Because holy cow!
+A lot of my readers tell me they have issues keeping their houseplants alive, and 75% of the time, it is due to killing them with kindness, AKA: overwatering.